xopazaru0343/Switch-to-GBA-time-Converter_lss/README.md

 # How to run

 Download the convert.exe program from the Releases section.
-Enter a run with the following format into the Initial Time box:
+Enter a run with the following format into the Initial Time box: ``H:MM:SS.CS``.
-``H:MM:SS.CS``
 The converted time will be output, and that is the accurate time of the run.